livcarman/vimrc/README.md

 ### Plugin Installation

 The plugins are managed by [vim-plug](https://github.com/junegunn/vim-plug/).
-They're also included in the `bundle` folder (just in case they're ever removed from GitHub).
-You can update them at any time by opening vim and running the `:PlugInstall` command.
+Run `:PlugInstall` inside vim to install them.
+You can update them at any time with `:PlugUpdate`.

 ### System-Level Dependencies